How many units are in The Metropolitan?

 Where do I walk my dog?

-The most convenient spot to walk a dog is Belo Garden, the park adjacent to the building.
+The most convenient spot to walk a dog is Civic Garden, the park adjacent to the building.
 Main Street Garden, 7 blocks to the east, is another spot popular with pet owners.
 Main Street Garden has a leash-free dog park.

 How long via DART rail to the airport?